MatejBosansky/Tasker-Listener/README.md

 # Tasker Listener
-Simple Python project to emulate Windows media keys with Samsung S-Pen air gestures using Tasker.
+Simple Python project to emulate media key press with Samsung S-Pen air gestures using Tasker.
 Anyway Tasks can be triggered via any Taskers event.
 Except emulating of keystrokes, Python programming language offers you to perform infinite amount of actions.
 ### Demonstration
 https://youtu.be/-IYYRy5awp0

 ## How it works
 Tasker on event trigger sends HTTP Post request to defined IP address and Port on internal network.
 On your Windows/Mac/Linux... machine must run Python script to listen HTTP requests and process them.
-Except Tasker, no additional application or service is needed.
+Except Tasker and Python script, no additional application or service is needed.

 ## Important notes